Our medicines optimisation working group

 More than 1.6 million people visit a community pharmacy each day, providing a huge opportunity to pick up on warning signs for lung disease, which can then be assessed by GPs.

-We are working in conjunction with NHS England to explore what patients want from community pharmacy services and how we can achieve this in future.
+We held a joint workshop with NHS England in November 2020 to explore what patients want from community pharmacy services and how we can achieve this in future.
+We are using the themes emerging from this workshop to try to influence the future development of community pharmacy services.

 Improving access to appropriate drugs for specific respiratory conditions

 After successful and sustained campaigning by the Cystic Fibrosis Trust, a Taskforce member, we are delighted that in October 2019, NHS England announced they have approved access to precision drugs for people with cystic fibrosis.
-Another Taskforce member, Asthma UK, is leading on ensuring an increase in the number of appropriate severe asthma referrals to specialist centres, as measured and reported by severe asthma multi-disciplinary teams.
+Another Taskforce member, Asthma + Lung UK, is leading on ensuring an increase in the number of appropriate severe asthma referrals to specialist centres and increasing access to mAbs.
+We were pleased to see a new mAB called dupilumab approved across the UK in 2021.

 The Taskforce is collaborating with member Action for Pulmonary Fibrosis on making sure that prescribing criteria for antifibrotic drugs change in NICE guidelines to match European patient eligibility.
 We have written a joint letter to NICE and are supporting Action for Pulmonary Fibrosis in their efforts to change the guidelines where we can.